 Common WorkCover Claim Mistakes

-Understand this: Many people suffer from injuries at work, whether in a warehouse or factory, in a hospital or medical centre, in an office or bank, or in a mine or construction site.
 Employers must ensure their employees’ safety and health at work.
 But sometimes, they fail to do so.
-Workers’ compensation insurance is available for injured employees when an accident occurs.
-It aims to help you recover after an unexpected work accident.
+Workers’ compensation insurance may be available for injured employees when an accident occurs.
+This insurance cover aims to help you recover after an unexpected work accident.

 Error 1: You don’t immediately report your injury to your employer

-Error 2: Your injury report is inaccurate
+Error 2: You lodge an inaccurate injury report

-Error 3: Meeting with the incorrect doctor
+Error 3: Meeting with the wrong doctor

 Error 4: Ignoring your doctor’s recommendation

 You must comply with your doctor’s instructions after your consultation.
 If you don’t, your case may be void.
 The exception to this is when your medical professional does not give you sufficient treatment to help you recover.
-Sometimes, the insurer tries to restrict your rehabilitation funds.
-A workers comp lawyer can communicate with the insurer to get you more treatment.

 Error 5: Returning to work early

 You may find that after receiving your workers’ compensation benefits, there is not enough to cover your cost of living.
 You may be paying for things such as your house mortgage or rent, utilities, and medical treatments that exceed the amount you’re receiving from WorkCover.
-At such a time, it is tempting to think returning to work is a beneficial option, especially if it is light duty.
-Doing this may cost you more than you expected.

 Suppose WorkCover QLD accepts your work-related injury claim.
 In that case, you could receive rehabilitation and medical treatment payments, lost income, injury-related travel costs, a lump sum, future medical costs, and a permanent impairment payout.

-Error 7: Not knowing about common law claims.
+Error 7: Not understanding common law claims

 In Queensland, workers’ compensation laws allow you to sue your employer if they fail to provide a safe working environment.
 This is called a common law claim.
-Pursuing a damages claim under common law will close your WorkCover case.
-If your impairment is permanent, you can get a lump sum payout.
-You must show that the business owner breached their duty to provide a safe working environment for employees.
-Your lawyer will explain how to establish employer liability.
+Pursuing a damages claim under common law will end a WorkCover case with a lump sum payout for permanent impairment.

 Error 8: Not knowing about Total and Permanent Disability (TPD) claims

 Let’s say your work-related illness or injury keeps you from going back to your regular or qualified job.
 In that case, you may be eligible for an occupational TPD disability benefit.
-Your superannuation policy often contains your TPD insurance, against which you make a claim.
-Your injury or illness does not need to be work-related, and your payout could be substantial.
-You can qualify for a TPD payout for any mental health condition or physical injury that stops you from working again.
+Your superannuation policy often includes TPD insurance that you can claim against.

-Error 9: Trying to negotiate your settlement.
+Error 9: Trying to negotiate a settlement yourself.

 Lawyers and legal staff who work on both sides of the workers’ compensation system have expertise in minimising or maximising workers’ comp entitlements.
 Your employer’s insurance company has legal teams responsible for limiting claim payouts.
-Due to the complexity of claiming your entitlements, your lawyer’s expertise and experience will determine whether your case is successful or unsuccessful.
+Due to the complexity of claiming your entitlements, your lawyer’s expertise and experience can determine whether your case is successful or unsuccessful.
 What expertise do you have in workplace legal cases?

 Splatt Lawyers offer No Win, No Fee, No Risk legal funding for workers’ compensation cases.
 It’s free to understand your options.